Project CARS 3

 Project CARS 3 is a racing video game developed by Codemasters subsidiary Slightly Mad Studios and published by Bandai Namco Entertainment.
 It was released on 28 August 2020 for PlayStation 4, Windows, and Xbox One.
 The game marks a departure from the realistic, motor simulation gameplay of the series' first two instalments, with the game featuring more arcade-style racing and simpler mechanics.

 Project CARS 3 received mixed reviews from critics.
 It is also the last mainline instalment in the Project CARS series, as future development of the series was cancelled by Slightly Mad's owner, Electronic Arts, in November 2022.
+The game was delisted in August 2025 and the online servers were shut down in February 2026.

 Gameplay

 Project CARS 3 introduces more customizable cars that are available to race over 140 global circuits.
 The game also features 24-hour cycles, various seasons, and weather effects.
 The career mode has been rebuilt, with the artificial intelligence being enhanced.
 The game also support VR on PC.
 According to CEO of Slightly Mad Studios Ian Bell, the game is a spiritual successor to the Need for Speed: Shift series, which was also developed by Slightly Mad Studios.
 Having been acquired by British video game developer and publisher Codemasters, which is known for the Formula One series, Colin McRae Rally series and the Dirt series, in November 2019, Project CARS 3 is expected to share some elements from Codemasters' similar genre video game series TOCA, or Grid.
 The game received its first game trailer on 3 June 2020.
 The game also features a refined multiplayer mode.